 * We hold a training net on the 146.640 repeater every Sunday at 8:00 PM

 WC-ARES also owns a portable emergency repeater for use in disaster areas.
-It currently uses the frequency 444.600 and a tone of 123.0.
-The frequency is anticipated to change to avoid conflict with other repeaters in the area.
+It currently uses the frequency 444.650 and a tone of 100.0.
+The frequency is anticipated to change once we acquire a new duplexer.
 It is only on the air for disaster use, and would be in the disaster area.

 Here is a copy of the WC-ARES Net Script in Word and .pdf format, both were updated on 12/15/2014:

-Here is a copy of the 2012 WC-ARES Emergency Comm Plan WC-ARES Emergency Comm Plan in .pdf format.
+Here is a copy of the 2015 WC-ARES Emergency Comm Plan WC-ARES Emergency Comm Plan in .pdf format.
 The plan is in process of being updated.

 WC-ARES supports various Public Service events in the area:

-We preform monthy test on the Amateur Radio equipment installed at the following hospitals and EOCs on the 3rd Friday of the month at 4:00 PM.
+We perform monthy tests on the Amateur Radio equipment installed at the following hospitals and EOCs on the 3rd Friday of the month at 4:00 PM.